philanc/slua/src/minisock/README.md

 --- UDP sockets

 udpsocket([addr])
-	create a UDP socket.
+	create a UDP Datagram socket.
 Optionnally bind it if an address is provided.
 	addr: the server sockaddr as a binary string. addr is optional. if addr is null or empty, an AF_INET socket is created and not bound. if addr is "\x0a", an AF_INET6